Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Moments of the Finite-Population Gravitational Wave Background

 \subsection{Single-source limit}

-It is also instructive to study the form of our results in two opposite limits: a single source and many sources.
-If a single source, with amplitude $\mathcal{A}$ and frequency $f$, dominates the GWB in a specific frequency bin, the two- and four-point functions take the form
+It is also instructive to study the form of our results in two opposite limits: realizations of an individual source; and realizations of populations where the mean number of sources $\bar{N}\gg1$.
+If each realization features only one source with amplitude $A$ and frequency $f$, the two- and four-point functions take the form

 where we have ignored all terms containing a $w^{++}$ or $w^{+-}$, since we are working under the assumption that they are much smaller compared to $w^{--}$.
-So it is easy to see that, in this limit, the excess kurtosis is $\bar\kappa\simeq7/10$; a result that we will explicitly check with the numerical simulations discussed in \autoref{sec:comparing}.
-This value for the excess kurtosis is derived under the assumption of circular, face-on SMBHBs.
-However, generalizing the SMBHB model to allow eccentricity and inclined binaries will result in larger coefficients in each term of the moments of $\tilde{a}_i^p$, and hence increase the factor of $7/10$ in the equivalent excess kurtosis equation \citep{allen_valtolina_24}.
-Computing this factor for a generalized SMBHB model is left as work for a future publication.
+So it is easy to see from \autoref{eq:ex_kurt_N} that, in this limit, the excess kurtosis is $\bar\kappa_{N=1}\simeq1.86$; a result that we will explicitly check with the numerical simulations discussed in \autoref{sec:comparing}.